iffathanafiah/CTF-WriteUp/Learning/HackTheBox/Machines/Soulmate/readme.md

 ## 📌 Final Thoughts

 Thank you for reading my writeups.
-Based, on this machine, I leant that we must try to enumerate the other subdomains of the server to reveal some hidden secrets.
+Based, on this machine, I learned that we must try to enumerate the other subdomains of the server to reveal some hidden secrets.

 ## 📚 References: